isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

   <img src="/images/TenantReliefTable.JPG/" title="Tenant Relief" alt="Tenant Relief">
 </div>

 Note: The rental waivers in the table are applicable in cases where the tenant-occupier occupies the property throughout the relief period.
-Please refer to the section “Specific Scenarios” for details of the application of the rental waivers in cases where the tenant-occupier does not occupy the property throughout the relief period.
+Please refer to the section <a href="#scenario">"Specific scenarios"</a> for details of the application of the rental waivers in cases where the tenant-occupier does not occupy the property throughout the relief period.

 **4. What are the eligibility criteria for an SME/NPO tenant to qualify for the rental relief?**